ClysmiC/banking/README.txt

 - TCP Application
 The TCP application protocol is as follows:
 On server start, the server initializes 5 users into memory (see initUsers(...) in banking.h).
-The act of the client connecting to the server initiates a 64-character alpha-numeric challenge string being sent from the server.
+The act of the client connecting to the server initiates a 64-character alpha-numeric challenge string (valid for 10s) being sent from the server.
 Upon receiving this challenge, the client computes the md5 hash of the following string: <name in lowercase> + <password> + <challenge>.
 (Note: the username is invariably stored in all lower-case on the server side, so in order to acheive case-insensitive usernames, it must be converted to lowercase before being hashed).
 The client then sends the following 3 things to the server, in this order: length of username (4 bytes), username